-Delhi HC likely to pass order on petitions filed by DK Shivakumar’s wife, mother
+Delhi HC likely to pass order on petitions filed by D K Shivakumar’s wife, mother

 The Karnataka Congress strongman's mother and wife reportedly had earlier filed a plea demanding ED sleuths to further question them in Bengaluru.

-Shivakumar, was booked for alleged offences under the Prevention of Money Laundering Act (PMLA).
+Shivakumar was booked for alleged offences under the Prevention of Money Laundering Act (PMLA).
 He was arrested by the ED on September 3 in the money laundering case.